Joe M. Jackson: Vietnam War

 After completing a staff tour in Europe, Jackson volunteered to go to Vietnam.
 He was assigned to the 311th Air Commando Squadron as a commander flying the C-123 Provider over South Vietnam during the Vietnam War.
 The unit flew flare, communications cover, air evacuation, and search and rescue missions for downed aircraft.
 While he flew 298 combat missions during this period, it was his daring C-123 rescue mission on May 12, 1968 during the Battle of Kham Duc near Laos that earned him the nation's highest personal award for military valor and the only known photo capturing such actions that led to a Medal of Honor.
-The other four crew members of Jackson's plane also received decorations.
+The other three crew members (Flight examiner/co-pilot Maj.
+Jesse W. Campbell; Flight Engineer TSgt.
+Edward M. Trejo; Loadmaster SSgt.
+Manson L. Grubbs) of Jackson's plane also received decorations.

 On January 16, 1969, President Lyndon B. Johnson presented Jackson with the Medal of Honor at a White House ceremony.
 Also receiving the Medal of Honor that day was fellow Newnan native Stephen W. Pless, a Marine Corps aviator who, like Jackson, had earned the decoration for an airborne rescue operation.
 Legend states that, upon realizing that both Pless and Jackson were from the same small Georgia town, President Johnson quipped "there must be something in the water down in Newnan."

 After Vietnam, Jackson served at the Pentagon before his final assignment as Chief of Strategic Forces Studies in the Department of Military Strategy at the Air War College from May 1971 until his retirement from the Air Force on December 31, 1973 with the rank of colonel.